 1. Set Small and Low Goals

-You may have heard of meditating monks walking across hot coals and not feeling a thing.
-That's probably never going to be you!
-And why should it be?
-You do not need to commit yourself so profoundly to meditation that you're silent for the rest of your life.
-Plus - it would take the rest of your life to get to that meditation level.
-Instead of setting that as your goal, why not set small timed intentions for your meditation practice.
-Like, I want to go a full minute meditating without getting distracted by my thoughts.
+Additionally, it would take the rest of your life to achieve that level of meditation.
+Instead of setting that as your goal, why not set small, timed intentions for your meditation practice?
+I want to meditate for a full minute without getting distracted by my thoughts.
 When you can do one minute, aim for one and a half.
-While that doesn't sound that much, time spent meditating is different than time spent on anything else.
+While that doesn’t sound like much, time spent meditating is different from time spent on anything else.
 If you try, 15 minutes can feel like three or three minutes can feel like 15.
-It's usually whatever your body needs the most - a long or a short rest.
-You don't even have to start with a full minute.
-Meditation can be as short as taking one breath with intention.
-Don't think one breath counts?
+It’s usually whatever your body needs the most - a long or a short rest.
+You don’t even have to start with a full minute.
+Meditation can be as simple as taking one intentional breath.
+Don’t think one breath counts?
 The fact that you had the self-discipline and self-awareness to take a break and breathe says otherwise.

 2. Use Meditation to Alert Yourself to Habits